tripathiarpan20/vision-workers/README.md

 # Validators 👨‍⚖️

 Validators should use bare metal machines due to the use of Docker-in-Docker for job orchestration.
-Cloud providers like Runpod or VastAI will not work for this setup.
+Cloud providers like Runpod will not work for this setup.

 1. [Recommened compute](recommend-compute.md)
 2. [Docs to get started](validator_orchestrator/docs/README.md)